mythril-forge/homebrew-classes/fighter/fighter-legendary-resistance.md

 ## Legendary Resistance
-Beginning at 9th level, if you fail a saving throw, you can choose to succeed instead.
+Beginning at 9th level, if you fail a Saving Throw, you can choose to succeed instead.
 You can't use this feature again until you finish a short or long rest.

 You can use this feature twice between short rests starting at 13th level.